goubx/STIG-Implementation-WN11-CC-000100/README.md

 [image]

 As you can see from the results above, the scan showed that the manual remediation was successful!
-Now im going to undo what i did and redo the scan to confirm manual remediation was removed so i can move on to a pragmatic solution.
+Now I'm going to undo what I did and redo the scan to confirm manual remediation was removed so i can move on to a pragmatic solution.

 ## Scan results after removing manual remediation

+[image]

+As you can see, the manual remediation was successfully removed because the audit has switched back to failed.

+## I am now going to create a pragmatic solution

+Below is the pragmatic solution for this STIG I created with Claude.

 ```powershell
 # STIG WN11-CC-000100: Downloading print driver packages over HTTP must be prevented